campandtell/openmm-platforms/README.md

 # Build Docker image
 docker build -t openmm-platforms .

+# If you want to run GUI applications (e.g., image viewers) inside the container
+# so that windows pop up on your host machine, first allow local root connections:
+# (Run this on your host, not inside Docker.
+You'll need xhost installed on your host.)
+xhost +local:root

-# Run container with GPU support
+# Run container with GPU support and X11 forwarding
-sudo docker run -it --gpus all -v "$(pwd):/workspace" openmm-platforms
+docker run -it \
+    --gpus all \
+    -v "$(pwd):/workspace" \
+    -e DISPLAY=$DISPLAY \
+    -v /tmp/.X11-unix:/tmp/.X11-unix \
+    --net=host \
+    openmm-platforms bash
 ```

 ## Usage Example